GU4243-ADS/Spring2018/Project_Starter_Codes/Project2-PredictiveModelling/doc/project2_desc.md

 ##### Working together
 - Setup a GitHub project folder with everyone listed as contributor.
 Everyone clones the project locally and create a local branch.
 - The data is too big to be stored on GitHub.
-You can fork the repo to a local folder for this class or all your data science projects and have the data stored in "../data/" from root.
+You can fork the repo to a local folder and have the data stored in "../data/" from root.
 Your project folder may look like

 ```
 local proj/